 In reality, a player who capped their range in such a needless manner is not going to play perfectly after the flop.
 They likely would be getting themselves in trouble on low boards, most likely by c-betting too much, and would be giving away even more EV.

-The Easy Way To Achieve Board Coverage
+The Economical Way To Achieve Board Coverage

 In the two UTG ranges above, both had 19.1% of hands in them.